 MARRIAGE & TRAVEL.
-A high school relationship morphed into marriage at what seems now like a too-young age of 21.
-At that time, I was on the cusp of graduating from university and felt more mature and ready to take on that kind of commitment than I feel today!
+A high school relationship morphed into marriage at what seems now like the too-young age of 21.
+At that time, I was on the cusp of graduating from university and felt more mature and ready to take on a life-time of commitment than I feel today!
 We settled in Hamilton.
 An early career break took the form of a 10-month backpacking adventure through Hawaii, New Zealand, Australia, and Fiji.
 After we emerged from months in the outback, we successfully hitched a ride with Andrew, a friendly live-aboard Aussie, on his steel boat in Cairns.
-We were crew and company for during a couple weeks off-shore passage along the Great Barrier Reef.
+We were crewed during a couple weeks off-shore passage along the Great Barrier Reef.
 The soil that had been tilled in my childhood was now planted with a seed.
 Childhood fantasy became an adult goal.
 We vowed to have a boat someday and to set sail.